For many mothers, getting child support established during a divorce or separation is important for maintaining stability in the home.

 The decision to work with an attorney may be the smartest choice that you ever make.
 Complex property division divorces are just that – complex.
-Valuating, and sometimes, even uncovering, assets in a divorce requires the help of a professional.
-Once property is valued, knowing how to divide it in an equitable manner, and understand the tax consequences of that division, is both challenging and essential to protecting your financial future.
+Valuating, and sometimes even uncovering, assets in a divorce requires the help of a professional.
+Once property is valued, knowing how to divide it in an equitable manner, and understanding the tax consequences of that division, is both challenging and essential to protecting your financial future.

 Illinois law holds that any property that is considered to be “marital property” is subject to equitable division, which is division of the property in a manner that is fair and reasonable.

-Having to give up property that you have worked hard to own or that you have become accustomed to having can be frustrating, and may have such a financial impact on your life that you are forced to make significant changes, or lose out on financial opportunities.
+Having to give up property that you have worked hard to own or that you have become accustomed to having can be frustrating, and may have such a financial impact on your life that you are forced to make significant changes or lose out on financial opportunities.
 When you are facing complex property division questions in a divorce in Illinois, our Chicago property division attorneys at Women’s Divorce & Family Law Group are here to represent you.
-Both during negotiations or in the courtroom, we are competent, highly skilled, and committed to our clients.
+Both during negotiations and in the courtroom, we are competent, highly skilled, and committed to our clients.
 If you are going through a divorce, contact our lawyers today for legal services you can count on.